 Try to guess if you have to write all these letters in the same way or not.
 The answer will be ‘NO’.
 All these letters are different from one another.
 So, you need to learn about the differences.

-This is also applicable for Task 2 essays.
+This is also applicable to Task 2 essays.